March 29, 2019

-Over Easter, seasonal activities such as egg decorating, egg hunts and bonnet making tend to be on to keep children entertained too, so take a look at our holiday parks page to find a tempting deal.
+Over Easter, seasonal activities such as egg decorating, egg hunts and bonnet making tend to be on to keep children entertained too.

 If your children love all things dramatic, a theatre break is sure to impress them.
 Shows on over Easter include the Lion King, Aladdin, Matilda The Musical and School of Rock.

 If you have small children, don’t forget to check which matinee performances are on offer - you might be able to score cheaper last-minute tickets!